What You Need to Open a Staffing Agency

 - How to get contracts for your recruitment agency

-- An overview of your goals with a timescale and strategy for reaching them
+- An overview of your goals and strategy for reaching them

 - The key performance indicators (KPI) that you’ll be using to measure your progress